kirtide/SynthMSAADisabler/README.md

 1. **Waits for the initial scene to Load**: The mod hooks in when the first scene loads (GameStart).
 2. **Finds All Pipelines**: The following function `Resources.FindObjectsOfTypeAll<UniversalRenderPipelineAsset>()` is called to search for every URP asset.
 3. **Targets the PC Pipeline**: Loops through the list and checks each pipeline’s name.
-When it finds `Ultra_PipelineAsset`—the one *Synth Riders* uses for PC—it stops there.
+Specifically matches `Ultra_PipelineAsset`—the one *Synth Riders* uses for PC—it stops there.
 4. **Checks MSAA**: Prints the current/cold-boot MSAA setting (e.g., 4 for `4x`) to the MelonLoader console.
 5. **Disables MSAA**: If MSAA isn’t already off, the mod sets it to `Disabled` (value 1), prints the change to console, and stops.
 6. **Skips if Not Found**: If `Ultra_PipelineAsset` isn’t there (rare), it prints a message and quits trying (i think).